Quick job search

-We sat down with provider enrollment experts to talk about the critical process of provider enrollment and why it is vital to healthcare operations.
-Matt Littlejohn (CVO Manager – Provider Enrollment) and Alan Ashby (Vice President, Primary Care) share what they are seeing in the enrollment world from small healthcare facilities to major health networks – and why optimizing provider enrollment is so essential to avoid costly delays.
+We sat down with Matt Littlejohn, CVO manager – provider enrollment to hear what he’s seeing in the enrollment world from small healthcare facilities to major health networks —and why optimizing provider enrollment is so essential to avoid costly delays.

 But a few myths prevail in provider enrollment that are holding healthcare organizations back and impacting bottom lines across the care continuum.